stefanblaginov/revolut-web-api-zod-model/README.md

 # revolut-web-api-zod-model

-Zod validation and TS model for the Revolut Web API.
+Enables the validation of the incoming Revolut data and the use of TypeScript types.

+Currently features only the Revolut `transaction`s supplied by their web API.
+If you wish to add axtra models feel free to fork and open a PR.